-DISCIPLINE (APPROPRIATE GUIDANCE) Our programs strive to practice the principles of "Conscious Discipline."
-We believe that discipline is the continuous process of teaching a child to self-regulate their emotions and exhibit appropriate behavior.
+DISCIPLINE Our programs strive to practice the principles of "Conscious Discipline."
+We believe that discipline is the continuous process of teaching a child to have control over his/her own behavior.
 Our goal is to aid the child in developing self-discipline and achieving socially acceptable behaviors.
-We believe that children learn best when they feel safe, feel loved, and have the power to make choices.
-We believe that a parent's or teacher's job is to make a child safe, and the child's job is to try to stay that way.
-We strive to make each classroom a safe environment with fair and consistent limits where children can learn to make appropriate choices.
-Per the USMC CYP Appropriate Guidance Protocol, teachers are expected to use positive reinforcement of responsible behaviors and redirection of unsafe or otherwise unacceptable ones by guiding children's behavior.
-Because different cultures may vary in child rearing practices, communication between teachers and parents is vital so that the home and the school work together in developing consistent behavioral expectations.
-In instances where a child may need additional support in managing their behavior, CYP applies strategies contained in the USMC Behavior Support Guide, which provides guidance and resources (i.e., Kids Included Together - KIT) for teachers, parents, training & curriculum specialists, CYP managers, and/or the Family Care behavior specialist to partner together to assist children in mitigating challenging behavior.
+We believe that children learn best when they feel safe, feel loved and have the power to make choices.
+We believe that a parent or teacher's job is to make a child safe and the child's job is to try to stay that way.
+We will try to make each classroom a safe environment with fair and consistent limits where children can learn to make appropriate choices.
+Teachers are expected to use positive reinforcement of responsible behaviors and redirection of unsafe or otherwise unacceptable ones in guiding children's behavior.
+Because different cultures may vary in child rearing practices communication between teachers and parents is vital so that the home and the school work together in developing consistent behavioral expectations.